mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 Players' sprays are treated like a decal in-game.
 To get sprays to work, you have to least to set the `decals` module to `low` or higher.

-## Multiple "Attempting to create unknown particle system" errors in console
+## Multiple particle-related errors in console

-Ignore these, as these are red herrings that happen in a clean TF2 installation and they do not affect FPS.
+Ignore these, as these are red herrings that happen in a clean TF2 installation and do not affect FPS.